-The Program Narrative must respond to the solicitation (see Program-Specific Information on pages 5-6) and the Review Criteria (see pages 28-30) in the order given.
-The Program Narrative should be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and should not exceed 12 pages.
-Number pages "1 of 12," "2 of 12," etc. Charts and graphs may be included in the narrative, and may be single-spaced and feature smaller fonts as necessary to present the included data.

-If the Program Narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.
+The program narrative should be double-spaced, using a standard 12-point font (Times New Roman preferred); have 1-inch margins; and should not exceed 15 pages.
+Pages should be numbered "1 of 15," "2 of 15," etc. If the program narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.

-The following sections should be included as part of the Program Narrative:
+The following sections should be included as part of the program narrative 16:

 - a.
-Statement of the Problem
+Description of the Issue

 - b.
 Project Design and Implementation

 - c.
 Capabilities and Competencies

+- d.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures